 Stressed out about your Thanksgiving table?
 Don’t be!
-I’m going to show you a very easy (and cheap) way to pull off a Thanksgiving tablescape sure to impress all of your guests!
+I’m going to show you a very easy (and cheap) way to pull off a last-minute Thanksgiving tablescape sure to impress all of your guests!
 Don’t believe me?
-I did all of the shopping for this one from 9am to 10 am yesterday morning, took pictures and blogged it last night.
-I was running around like a mad woman which might be where many of you will find yourselves this week.
-So if you don’t have anything planned for your Thanksgiving table yet I promise that you can pull this one off so easy and in a day if not mere hours.
+I did all of the shopping for this one from 9 am to 10 am yesterday morning, took pictures and blogged it last night.
+So if you don’t have anything planned for your Thanksgiving table yet I promise that you can pull this last-minute look so easy and in a day if not mere hours.

 For starters, slap some butcher’s paper or kraft paper from Target like I did here.
 I taped the first piece down to the table and then taped the second piece on top.
 Don’t worry about being able to see the tape because your centerpiece will cover it!
 Then I just pulled down the edges around the table and taped them under.
 I love craft paper because it gives off that rustic Thanksgiving vibe, is so easy to clean up (aka ball up and throw away) and you could also get wild with some calligraphy if you wanted.

-As I was coming up empty handed in the pumpkin search I shifted my concentration to finding something that anyone, anywhere would have in their local grocery.
+As I was coming up empty-handed in the pumpkin search I shifted my concentration to finding something that anyone, anywhere would have in their local grocery.
 Enter the oranges.
-I love how they contrast the eucalyptus and is there any easier way to decorate then dumping a pile of oranges and clementines on a table?
+Not traditional for a Thanksgiving table but when you wait until the last minute, you get what you get.
+I actually love how they contrast the eucalyptus and is there any easier way to decorate than dumping a pile of oranges and clementines on a table?
 Definitely not.

 I also love candlelight and florals in a tablescape for softness and ambiance.
-I found the candles and the votives that I turned into vases at Home Goods this am because I thought of it at the last minute and it was closer to my house but you could also get those at target!
+I found the candles and the votives at Home Goods this AM because I thought of it at the last minute and it was closer to my house, but you could also get those at Target!
 I tucked roses and eucalyptus from the grocery store into the votives and lit the candles and called it a day.

 Pin for later!